What separates investor-owned utilities (IOUs) and public power companies these days? Less than you might imagine.

-Every utility says it operates in the public interest, but there is a difference between being owned by a community and being owned by shareholders.
-Janet McTague, project engineering supervisor for the City of Fort Collins Utilities (one of three winners of an APPA Personal Service Award), told me that munis really do have closer relationships with their customers.
-That’s good for munis, because they are more likely to have earned the loyalty of customers when third-party service providers roll into town offering anything from a smart thermostat to the promise of going “off the grid” with rooftop solar panels.
+Every utility says it operates in the public interest, but there is a difference between a utility that is owned by a community and one owned by shareholders.
+In a quick conversation with a woman representing the City of Fort Collins Utilities, she told me that munis really do have closer relationships with their customers.
+That’s good for munis, because they are more likely to have earned the loyalty of customers when third-party service providers roll into town offering anything from a smart thermostat to the promise of going “off the grid” with rooftop solar panels (not at all the case, of course).
 But, she noted, customers also expect more because of that local connection, as opposed to a shareholder-owned utility that may have its headquarters in another state.

-Concern about customer retention is one more thing all utilities have in common these days.
-Another is grappling with the unceasing deluge of new technologies.
-Kelly noted that today’s public power company employees need new sorts of skills, from social media to cybersecurity savvy.
+Concern about customer retension is one more thing all utilities have in common these days.
+Another is grapling with the unceasing deluge of new technologies.
+Kelly noted that, in addition to paying more competitive salaries, public power company employees need new sorts of skills, from social media to cybersecurity savvy.
 One of the conference headline speakers suggested one way to address that need.

-Futurist Jack Uldrich recommended using a “reverse mentor”—someone younger who can help you “see the world differently.”
-Newer hires who have technical skills that might be unfamiliar to older employees but essential to today’s operations—from social media to virtual reality technology for training—could be valuable to any utility.
-That sort of reverse mentoring is likely happening in ad hoc ways, but formalizing cross-generational knowledge transfer (not just from the “old hands” who have a lifetime of experience that needs to be shared) could be one way to acknowledge the value that new hires bring to the table. ■
+Futurist Jack Uldrich suggested using a “reverse mentor”—someone younger who can help you “see the world differently.”
+Newer hires who have technical skills that might be unfamiliar to older employees but that can be essential to efficient and effective operations—from social media to virtual reality technology that can be used for training—could be valuable to any utility.
+That sort of reverse mentoring is likely happening in ad hoc ways around the industry, but recognizing and formalizing cross-generational knowledge transfer (not just from the “old hands” who have a lifetime of experience that needs to be shared) could be one way to acknowledge the value that new hires bring to the table.